-Step 1In the stop mode, press (SHIFT)(RESET)Enter)to reset memory.
-Then press (SHIFT)(REL)(REL)SETUP(REL)(REL)
+Step 1 In the stop mode, press SHIFT RESET Enter to reset memory.
+Then press SHIFT RESET Enter to

 Step 2 The EEPROM (.) is again the default.
-Use r and d to scroll through the two RAM registers or u to recall the programmed ROM setups.
-Note that the first ROM is the default.
+Use r and d to scroll through the two RAM registers or the programmed ROM setups.